 Tightly bound to wine production, also that of spirits is a blooming activity in Ticino.
 Highly appreciated are the grappa (especially the one from American grapes), obtained through the distillation of marc after the pressing, and brandy, resulting from the distillation of pressed and fermented grape.
 A specialty typical of this region is the so-called “nocino” (literally meaning “little nut”), a very fragrant liquor obtained by putting nuts to macerate into the grappa when they are still green, with the addition of sugar and spices.

-Forty one cellars, representing 90% of the canton’s production, offer 200 different Ticino vintages at the "Casa del Vino" (house of wine), an establishment inaugurated in March 2017, in the romantic spaces of the 17th-century Mulino del Ghitello in Morbio Inferiore (Chiasso motorway exit).
+About forty one cellars, representing 90% of the canton’s production, offer 250 different Ticino vintages at the "Corte del Vino" (house of wine), an establishment inaugurated in March 2017, in the romantic spaces of the 17th-century Mulino del Ghitello in Morbio Inferiore (Chiasso motorway exit).
 Dedicated to promoting the very best Ticino wines, this location represents all of Ticino’s finest wineries.
 Its expert staff are always on-hand to offer visitors assistance and help them discover the multiple facets of Ticino wines.
 Tastings are accompanied by a selection of gastronomic products that typify the excellence of Ticino’s local offerings.

 Itinerary 1: Back to the Origins of Merlot (2h, see map)